 Winston Foodservice was proud to participate in the 2018 Georgia Equipment Academy.
 We are debuted our new CVap RTV Retherm Oven in the Hoodless Cooking category.
 Hope you had the opportunity to participate!

-As a School Nutrition Guru, it’s really important for me to stay on top of the trends, standards, and challenges that affect school foodservice professionals everywhere, and the Georgia School Nutrition Association’s Equipment Academy is one of my GO-TO sources!
+It’s really important for me to stay on top of the trends, standards, and challenges that affect school foodservice professionals, and the Georgia School Nutrition Association’s Equipment Academy is one of my GO-TO sources!

 The Academy offers two and a half days of intense learning about what might really make running school cafeteria programs more efficient.
 Here are Candice Sisson and Emily Hanlin, School Nutrition Directors in Fannin and Douglas Counties, respectively.

-The Equipment Academy would be extremely beneficial for any of the State Nutrition Associations, and I heard a rumor that Mississippi may be next.
-We’ll definitely keep you posted!!
+The Equipment Academy would be extremely beneficial for any of the State Nutrition Association!